Last updated 5 April 2022.

 The money will be paid back to the original payment card or bank account used to pay the IHS fee.

 Working in the UK

-If you are an EU student and have any concerns about your current status and right of residency, feel free to attend our daily drop-in advice sessions and speak to a Student Immigration Adviser.
+If you are an EU student and have any concerns about your current status and right of residency, feel free to attend our advice sessions and speak to a Student Immigration Adviser.